1988–89 Port Vale F.C. season: Third Division

 The pre-season saw Vale Park given a £40,000 upgrade to repair the floodlights, whilst a £20,000 electronic scoreboard was installed at the Hamil End.
 Three executive boxes were also purchased from Newcastle United, whilst facilities were opened to the local community.
 Manager John Rudge made a £40,000 offer for Bristol City's left-sided midfielder Alan Walsh, which was rejected.
 He also made inquiries for Nigel Gleghorn and Marc North.
 Ray Walker put in a transfer request, which was rejected.
 Rudge's first purchase of the season was Sunderland's left-sided midfielder Paul Atkinson, with a tribunal setting the fee at £20,000; Rudge stated that he "has the ability to produce the sort of crosses that win games".
 His next target was a striker, though he had a £70,000 bid for Hull City's Andy Saville rejected.
 Attempts to capture Imre Varadi, Wayne Biggins, Keith Bertschin, Andy Jones, and John Pearson all failed.
 Ian Moores began training with the club, but was not offered a contract.
 Despite interest from at least three other clubs (particularly Mansfield Town), Rudge signed Ron Futcher, Bradford City's top-scorer, for a £35,000 fee.
 The veteran striker said "I could have done better for myself elsewhere, but Vale have a lot more potential."
 Another new arrival was young Brighton & Hove Albion goalkeeper Trevor Wood on a free transfer.
 The Vale were unbeaten in their seven pre-season friendlies, beating second tier rivals Stoke City 1–0 in the process.
 They also recorded wins over Newcastle Town (6–1), Brandon (2–1), Spennymoor (3–0), and Kidderminster Harriers (4–0), and drew 2–2 with Walsall and 1–1 with Crewe Alexandra.
 Having failed to sign Phil Turner, Rudge felt the squad's one weakness was a lack of depth in defence.

 The season opened with a 4–2 win over Preston North End on a plastic pitch at Deepdale.
-David Riley "discussed a transfer", but remained at the club despite being unhappy at starting the season from the bench.
-A weak defensive performance then cost them at home to Chester City, though Rudge was happy with the performance of Simon Mills, a midfielder who was learning a new position at right-back.
+David Riley "discussed a transfer" but remained at the club despite being unhappy at starting the season from the bench.
+A weak defensive performance then cost them at home to Chester City.
+However, Rudge was happy with the performance of Simon Mills, a midfielder who was learning a new position at right-back.
 A disciplined performance was enough to win a point away at Bury, with goalkeeper Mark Grew in impressive form.
 With Atkinson injured and Steve Harper out of form, Rudge tried unsuccessfully to bring in Liverpool's Steve Staunton and Bournemouth's Mark O'Connor on loan.
 The campaign though kicked into gear with "a stunningly ruthless" 6–1 thrashing of "a by no means inadequate" Cardiff City.
 They followed this up with a 5–0 mauling of a "dreadful" Chesterfield – Darren Beckford claiming a hat-trick – and moved to the top of the table.
 They ended September with a 1–0 win over Bristol City, as the Vale defence proved its effectiveness.